hanami/validations/README.md

 An important precondition to check before to implement a validator is about the expected input.
 When we use validators for already preprocessed data it's safe to use basic validations from `Hanami::Validations` mixin.

-If the data is coming directly from user input via a HTTP form, it's advisable to use `Hanami::Validations::Form` instead.
+If the data is coming directly from user input via a HTTP form, it's advisable to use `Hanami::Validations::Params` instead.
 **The two mixins have the same API, but the latter is able to do low level input preprocessing specific for forms**.
 For instance, blank inputs are casted to `nil` in order to avoid blank strings in the database.

 ### Rules